Vladimir Guerrero: Anaheim Angels / Los Angeles Angels of Anaheim

-Guerrero had an up-and-down 2005 postseason, batting .389 in ALDS victory over the New York Yankees, but just .050 in the ALCS against the eventual world champion Chicago White Sox.
-He fared better in a national TV ad for Pepsi with the Yankees' third baseman Alex Rodriguez; the two engaged in a personal home run competition that ended up with the moon being broken.
-Guerrero also appeared at Game Four of the 2005 World Series, where he was introduced as a member of Major League Baseball's Latino Legends Team.
+Guerrero had an up-and-down 2005 postseason, batting .389 in the ALDS victory over the New York Yankees, but just .050 in the ALCS in the Angels' loss to the Chicago White Sox.
+Guerrero also appeared in Game 4 of the 2005 World Series, where he was introduced as a member of Major League Baseball's Latino Legends Team.

 Guerrero recorded his 1,000th career RBI on July 15, 2006, at home against the Tampa Bay Devil Rays.

-Making his 8th Major League Baseball All-Star Game appearance, Guerrero subsequently won his first career Home Run Derby in the 2007 season, highlighted by a 503 ft home run.
+Making his eighth MLB All-Star Game appearance, Guerrero subsequently won his first career Home Run Derby in the 2007 season, highlighted by a 503 ft home run.
 He is the third Angel to win the Derby (after Wally Joyner in 1986, and Garret Anderson in 2003).
 Guerrero was chosen for the All-Star Game in each of his first four seasons with the Angels (2004–2007).

-Guerrero and the Angels exercised their mutual option and Guerrero remained with the team for a sixth year in 2009.
-Guerrero's stellar fielding talent dwindled in the later 2000s due to age and injuries, prompting the long-time outfielder to be reassigned as a designated hitter at the start of the 2009 season.

-In 2009, Guerrero was named number 37 on the Sporting News list of the 50 greatest current players in baseball.
+In 2009, Guerrero and the Angels exercised their mutual option and he remained with the team for a sixth year.
+Guerrero's stellar fielding talent dwindled in the late 2000s due to age and injuries, prompting the long-time outfielder to be reassigned as a designated hitter at the start of the season.
+That year, he was named number 37 on the Sporting News' list of the 50 greatest current players in baseball.
 A panel of 100 baseball people, many of them members of the Baseball Hall of Fame and winners of major baseball awards, was polled to arrive at the list.

-On August 10, Guerrero hit his 400th career home run off Tampa Bay Rays pitcher Russ Springer.
-On August 26, he recorded his 1,000th career hit as an Angel, a single off Detroit Tigers pitcher Edwin Jackson.
-This hit made Guerrero only the fourth player (following Frank Robinson, Dave Winfield, and Fred McGriff) to record 1,000 hits as both a National League player and as an American League player.

-On October 11, in the ninth inning, Guerrero delivered a two-run single, off Jonathan Papelbon of the Boston Red Sox, scoring Bobby Abreu and Chone Figgins.
-The clutch base knock gave the Angels a 7–6 lead and eventually the win to finally advance to the ALCS, beating the Red Sox for the first time ever in the postseason.

-2009 was the first time that Guerrero had a batting average below .300 (.295), an OPS below .800 (.794), or a doubles total less than 20 (16).
+On August 10, Guerrero hit his 400th career home run off Tampa Bay Rays' pitcher Russ Springer.
+On August 26, he recorded his 1,000th career hit as an Angel, a single off Detroit Tigers' pitcher Edwin Jackson.
+This hit made Guerrero the fourth player (following Frank Robinson, Dave Winfield, and Fred McGriff) to record 1,000 hits as both a National League player and an American League player.
+On October 11, in the ninth inning against the Boston Red Sox, Guerrero delivered a two-run single off Jonathan Papelbon, scoring Bobby Abreu and Chone Figgins, which gave the Angels a 7–6 lead.
+Their eventual win advanced the team to the ALCS, where they beat the Red Sox for the first time in the postseason.
+For the first time in his career, Guerrero finished the season with a batting average below .300 (.295), an OPS below .800 (.794), and a doubles total less than 20 (16).